 Have you been promoting your tax business on social media?
 If not, you should be.
-It has been estimated that the average person spends nearly two hours on social media every day.
+It has been estimated that the average person spends nearly two and a half hours on social media every day.
 That’s a lot of screen time your business could be capitalizing on!
 As social media channels become more prevalent (and more continue to crop up), screen time is only going to increase (and may even take over some of our t.v. time).

 It’s crucial for your business to have a presence on social media.
 Not only does it increase your exposure, it makes you competitive with national firms and is expected among consumers.
 The problem most tax business owners face when it comes to social media is how to best leverage it and break through the noise.
 Here is a simple guide with best practices that will show you how each channel can be used to increase exposure.

-With over 1 billion users, it’s hard to ignore the importance of Facebook.
+With 1.908 billion users, it’s hard to ignore the importance of Facebook.
 The most important thing to remember about this channel is that consistency and engagement are crucial.
 Facebook uses an algorithm to determine what content it serves up to each user.
 This means that everyone who likes your company Facebook page won’t necessarily see every post.
 It all depends on how engaged they are with your content.

 Facebook Best Practices

 - Post daily to keep your audience engaged

 - Consider these questions before posting: Would my audience find this valuable?
 Would I share it?

 - Use a mix of images (like infographics, pics, quotes), video, and links.

 - It’s ok to post blog posts more than once on Facebook, just make sure you spread them out.

 - Highlight your staff and show off your company culture.
 This adds more personality to your page and can help your audience connect to you.